rafaelpcarneiro/simulationCredCardFrau/README.md

 ## How the simulation works

-Let _Tn_ be a sequence of iterarrival times following a nonhomogeneous Poisson Process with intensity function I(t).
-The intensity function will measure the rate of payments in the period of one day and  the one used by me is proportional with the amount of clients in the simulation and a probability density function.
+Let _Tn_ be a sequence of iterarrival times from a nonhomogeneous Poisson Process with intensity function I(t).
+The intensity function will measure the rate of payments in the period of one day.

+The function I(t) used by me is proportional with the amount of clients in the simulation and a probability density function.
 For an amount of 20000 clients, it looks like this

 ![intensity function](intensity_func.png)